-Understanding how to address gender differences in competitiveness may be important for reducing gender inequality that persists today.
+Understanding how to address gender differences in competitiveness is important for reducing gender inequality that persists today.
 When women compete less than their male counterparts, they may be missing crucial economic opportunities, as demonstrated by the evidence suggesting competitiveness is relevant to one’s economic outcomes (Buser et al., 2014; Reuben et al., 2015; Zhang, 2012).
 Given the importance of the gender gap in competition for women’s economic outcomes, research has explored factors underlying gender differences in competitiveness.
 Notably, confidence and risk attitude have been implicated in driving the gender gap in willingness to compete (Niederle & Vesterlund, 2011; Veldhuizen, 2017), although the extent to which confidence and risk attitude account for the gender gap in willingness to compete is debated.
 More specifically, the seminal research in this literature suggests that confidence and risk attitude do not completely explain the gender gap in the choice to compete, since there remains a residual gap in the choice to compete after controlling for these factors (Niederle & Vesterlund, 2007).
 The unexplained component of the original gender effect was taken as evidence of a distinct “competitiveness” trait, separate from risk attitude and confidence (Niederle & Vesterlund, 2007, 2011).
 However, recent work correcting for measurement error (Gillen, Snowberg, & Yariv, 2019) and using experimental techniques to isolate the effects of the competitiveness trait (Veldhuizen, 2017) suggests that risk attitude and confidence may fully explain the gender gap in the choice to compete.
-Regardless of whether competitiveness is a stand-alone trait, it is clear that confidence and risk attitude can generate differences in how men and women react to competitions.
+Regardless of whether competitiveness is a stand-alone trait, it is clear that confidence and risk attitude can generate differences in how men and women react to competitions, possibly including their decisions to enter competitions when there is the opportunity to prepare before entry.

 Confidence is conceptualized as the accuracy of one’s perceived performance or ability on a task (Beyer & Bowden, 1997).
 Since competitions, by definition, compare the performance among two or more individuals, they naturally lead to self-evaluation and comparative judgments of self with others - processes that are intimately linked to confidence.
 To the extent that confidence influences how much individuals think they need to prepare in order to win, we may expect to see women preparing more than men, particularly in competitive contexts, which naturally invoke self-other assessments.
 Thus, less confident individuals may prepare more.
 Moreover, they may prepare more in order to reduce the negative feelings caused by low confidence independent of any ambitions to win.
 Indeed, mastery is an important driver of confidence (for review, see Gist & Mitchell, 1992; Usher & Pajares, 2008) and there is no theoretical or empirical reason to suspect that women would be less concerned with mastery than men.
 In fact, research suggests that women are just as likely as men to compete when competing against their own past performance, suggesting an equal desire for self-improvement (Apicella et al., 2017b).